jurgenwigg/py3S60/newcore/Doc/library/logging.rst

       pickled and sent across the wire, but you should be careful if you have more than one :class:`Formatter` subclass which customizes the formatting of exception information.
-In this case, you will have to clear the cached value (by setting the *exc_text* attribute to ``None``) after a formatter has done its formatting, so that the next formatter to handle the event doesn't use the cached value, but recalculates it afresh.
+In this case, you will have to clear the cached value after a formatter has done its formatting, so that the next formatter to handle the event doesn't use the cached value but recalculates it afresh.

       If stack information is available, it's appended after the exception information, using :meth:`formatStack` to transform it if necessary.